hitman401/dns_manager/readme.md

 An example application to demonstrate uploading file to the Safe network

+## Pre-Requisites
+  NodeJs should be installed

 ##Dependency

-Build the [Safe_ffi](https://github.com/ustulation/safe_ffi/tree/master/rust) rust code to generate dynamic library.
+Build the [Safe_ffi](https://github.com/ustulation/safe_ffi/tree/master/rust) rust code to generate a dynamic library.
-Place the library in the src folder
+Place the library in the `src/scripts/safe_api` folder

 ## Dev